codmanidemudia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Display the first 10 lines of /etc/passwd
 6. Write a script that displays the third line of the file iacta.
+7. It is a good file that cuts iron without making a noise